2

 I mean, the flywheel isn’t touching anything on the ground, so it’s not like you’re actually climbing against anything even when you raise the angle of the flywheel.

-So I’m not sure it actually makes your workout any harder, maybe it does.
-But I guess it would give you the sensation of riding a bike up or down hill.
+So I’m not sure it actually makes your workout any harder, but I guess it would give you the sensation of riding a bike up or down hill.

 Overall, I like that the handlebars are adjustable and having the resistance/incline buttons position on the handles is a great touch.